 Students earn up to 10 credits through courses in Russian language and culture.

-There is a required 1-credit course to be taken in Spring 2016, which you will be registered for following program acceptance.
+There is a required 1-credit course to be taken in the Spring prior to departure, which you will be registered for following program acceptance.
 This course is designed specifically for students going on the summer program and is intended to enhance your cross-cultural understanding of St. Petersburg and to cover a variety of pre-departure information.
 The scheduling of this course will be dependent on the class times possible for program participants.

 Courses are taught by W&M faculty and faculty at St. Petersburg State University.
 Grades will appear on the W&M transcript and will be included in GPA calculations.

 One semester of college level-Russian is required.
-We strongly recommend the applicants to complete at least two semesters of college–level Russian by the time the summer program starts.
+We recommend that applicants complete at least two semesters of college–level Russian by the time the summer program starts.